ChenRuan/WebArchitecture_Group1EdgeRunner/README.md

 # EdgeRunner_GroupReport

+The link to our website: http://casa0017.cetools.org:8848/index.html

+The link to our GitHub: https://github.com/ChenRuan/WebArchitecture_Group1EdgeRunner

 # Abstract

 This project presents an innovative approach to urban crime awareness in London, introducing a website that displays real-time crime statistics, including thefts, robberies, and police response times.
 The primary objective is to enhance public understanding and awareness of safety and crime dynamics within the city.
 The website features a user-friendly and aesthetically pleasing interface, crafted with contemporary design trends and technologies.
 It ensures a responsive and consistent user experience across various devices and browsers.